 SAMS Response & How You Can Help

-In Jordan, SAMS is working on forming an alliance of NGOs to support these patients, while covering the cost of care for 100 patients for two sessions for two weeks, and three sessions for two weeks for children.
+Additionally, in Jordan, SAMS is working on forming an alliance of NGOs to support these patients, while covering the cost of care for 100 patients for two sessions for two weeks, and three sessions for two weeks for children.

 In addition to raising awareness about the barriers to health care access, and the need for sustainable treatment, we ask that you join us in ensuring their basic human right to access healthcare.
 Contributions to SAMS Dialysis Program will go directly to funding the costs of dialysis care for Aisha, Abdelrazzaq, and other refugees in Jordan and Lebanon.